Saltburn (film): Plot

-In late 2006, scholarship student Oliver Quick struggles to fit in at the University of Oxford because of his inexperience with upper-class manners.
-He befriends Felix Catton, an affluent and popular student who is sympathetic to Oliver's stories of his parents' substance abuse and mental health issues.
-When Oliver becomes distraught over his father's sudden death, Felix comforts him and invites him to spend the summer at his family's country house, Saltburn.
+In 2006, scholarship student Oliver Quick struggles to fit in at the University of Oxford because of his inexperience with upper-class manners.
+He befriends Felix Catton, a popular student from a wealthy family who is sympathetic to Oliver's stories of his parents' substance abuse and mental health issues.
+When Oliver says that his father has died suddenly, Felix comforts him and invites him to spend the summer at his family's country house, Saltburn.

-At Saltburn, Oliver meets Felix's parents Sir James and Elspeth, Lady Catton, his sister Venetia, and Elspeth's friend Pamela, and he reunites with Felix's American cousin Farleigh, with whom Oliver has had a tense relationship as Oxford classmates.
+At Saltburn, Oliver meets Felix's parents Sir James and Lady Elspeth Catton, his sister Venetia, and Elspeth's friend Pamela, and he reunites with Felix's American cousin Farleigh, with whom Oliver has had a tense relationship as Oxford classmates.
 Oliver quickly wins over Felix's family except for Farleigh, and his obsession with Felix grows.
 One night, after watching Felix masturbate in a bathtub, he lustfully drinks the semen-laced bathwater.
 Later, having seen Venetia waiting outside his bedroom window, he performs oral sex on her while she is on her period.
 Farleigh witnesses this and informs Felix, but Oliver claims nothing happened when Felix confronts him.
-At night, Oliver initiates sexual advances on Farleigh, threatening him in the process.
-The next morning, James evicts Farleigh after receiving a report from Sotheby's about his intention to sell some of James's valuables.
+At night, Oliver sneaks into Farleigh's room while he is sleeping and makes sexual advances on him, threatening him in the process.
+The next morning, James evicts Farleigh after receiving a report from Sotheby's about his intention to sell some of James' valuable Huguenot ceramics.

 As the summer ends, Elspeth and James plan a party for Oliver's birthday.
 Felix surprises Oliver with a trip to see his estranged mother, causing Oliver to panic.
 Upon arriving at the family's house in Prescot, Felix realises Oliver had lied to him about his upbringing.
-His father is still alive, neither of his parents has substance abuse or mental health troubles, and they live in a respectable middle class suburb.
+His father is still alive, neither of his parents had substance abuse or mental health troubles, and they live in a respectable middle class suburb.
 Horrified and hurt by Oliver's deception, Felix decides not to tell anyone to spare his own family the humiliation but orders Oliver to leave Saltburn after the party.
 During the extravagant celebrations, Oliver seeks to make amends with Felix by expressing his adoration for him, but Felix rejects him and suggests he seek help.